thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 {% endhighlight %}

 {% highlight ruby %}
-#Add the following to the top of the memberships, messages, and rooms controller
+#Add the following to the top of the memberships, and rooms controller
   before_action :verify_logged_in
 {% endhighlight %}